Code-Institute-Submissions/MS1-Between-the-lines/README.md

 # UX

 This website is for people that want to share their interests and get the best of what they read.
-Every meeting will be organized for 45 minutes with a mentor in charge of asking the first questions and leading the debate.

 _External users goals_:
 As a customer, I want to discover the different topics the meetings are organized around.